ebi-gene-expression-group/atlas-gtex-bulk/README.md

 [LSF profile](https://github.com/Snakemake-Profiles/lsf) configuration is necessary.

-For batch run once we have aggregate rule in place we can utilise following batch command to run few samples at a time `snakemake -s Snakefile --cores 2 --batch final_workflow_check=n/N` where `N` is the total number of chunks, and `n=1,2, ..N` .
+For batching, we can utilise the following batch command to run few samples at a time `snakemake -s Snakefile --cores 2 --batch final_workflow_check=n/N` where `N` is the total number of chunks, and `n=1,2, ..N`.

+For instace, if we run the workflow in `N=347` batches, 50 libraries will be processed in each batch.

 ## Test data